46% of businesses plan to increase their content marketing spending — can your content strategy compete for new online leads?

 Looking at your existing sitewide content strategy helps uncover any issues that impact overall SEO performance.

-Next, it’s important to have an in and out understanding of your website’s brand and value proposition.
+Next, it’s important to thoroughly understand your website’s brand and value proposition.
 You should be able to clearly define:

 Setting a content strategy shouldn’t happen in a vacuum.
 Yet, 40% of B2C content marketers only look at competitors once per year (or not at all).
 Studying what your competition looks like online can give you an advantage.

-To understand a company’s competitors’ content strategy, you should look at:
+To understand your competitors’ content strategy, you should look at:

 This can help you make more efficient content planning decisions.
-Knowing what works for your competitors reduces the need to spend on trial and error.
+Knowing what works for your competitors reduces spending on trial and error.

-For a more complete picture of the competitive landscape, we also recommend using tools like Ahrefs.
+We also recommend using tools like Ahrefs for a more complete picture of the competitive landscape.
 To better understand how much you need to invest in your content strategy, you can compare your site’s metrics like:

 Looking at traffic value should also help you set reasonable expectations for your content strategy.
 You can answer questions like:

 With this roadmap handy, you can find the most valuable opportunities for your brand.
-This is where keyword opposition to benefit (KOB) analysis is a huge difference-maker.
+This is where keyword opposition to benefit (KOB) analysis makes a big difference.

 2. Find High Value Topics Using KOB

-Low SV/low-difficulty keywords are also great and can offer a few chances to rank quickly.
-The problem is you’re limiting yourself by exclusively focusing on these terms.
+• Low SV/low-difficulty keywords offer a few chances to rank quickly, but you’re limiting yourself by exclusively focusing on these terms.

 Your goal should be finding valuable traffic and ranking opportunities.
 SV or keyword difficulty alone won’t give you the full picture.